fxlv/sscom-tracker/README.md

 Of course set the candence to a frequency that suits you.

+### Known issues

+With latest pylint and prospector there is a bug, covered [here](https://github.com/PyCQA/prospector/issues/393).
+The suggested workaround in the github issue to comment out a line in `pylint` code works.

 ## Cache

 The original idea was to make it bigger and to make a nice frontend for it.